Random Word Generator

 The U.C.
 Berkeley Library has developed a methodology for evaluating the quality of resources and evaluate their authority and appropriateness for your project.
 Useful for both students and … learn more

-S.O.S. for Information Literacy, a project of the Center for Digital Literacy at Syracuse University provides lesson plans, handouts, presentations, videos and other resources to enhance the teaching … learn more
+S.O.S. for Information Literacyis a dynamic web-based multimedia resource that includes peer-reviewed lesson plans, handouts, presentations, videos and other resources to enhance the teaching of information literacy (K-16).

 Dihydrogen Monoxide is one of the most dangerous chemicals in existence.
 It causes death and severe tissue damage, is a major component of acid rain, causes severe burns, … learn more